What to Know About Class Action Lawsuits

 The Lead Plaintiff

 The individual who files the initial lawsuit is the lead plaintiff.
-They’re also the one who defines the common characteristics of the “class” — that is, the group of people who may have been affected in the same way.
+They’re also the one who defines the typical characteristics of the “class” — the group of people who may have been affected similarly.
 As opposed to other members of the class action, who only have to officially join the lawsuit and have no other responsibility, the lead plaintiff is likely to be more involved during the proceedings, and their name is usually attached to the class action.
 Due to this increased responsibility, they may be awarded separate compensation after a successful class action lawsuit.

 The Class Members